voxpupuli/crafty/README.md

 ### puppet/oss
 In [puppet/oss](puppet/oss) we bundle puppetserver, puppetdb, postgres and puppetboard together.
 We use the images from [voxpupuli/puppetserver](https://github.com/voxpupuli/container-puppetserver), [voxpupuli/puppetdb](https://github.com/voxpupuli/container-puppetdb) and [voxpupuli/puppetboard](https://github.com/voxpupuli/puppetboard) for this.
-For the postgres we use upstream `postgres:16-alpine`.
+For PostgreSQL we use `postgres:16-alpine`.

 #### Verify the setup